chevonnelise/event-website/README.md

 ## About This Project
 This website features singer Taylor Swift, her 2023-2024 Eras Tour and her 10 albums.
+Hence, the primary users would be Swifties who are keen to learn more about the Eras Tour performance venues and songs.

 Comprising of 4 main sections: